Kgatlana: Banyana Banyana star leads SL Benfica to Women's Taca de liga final | Goal.com

 Kgatlana: Banyana Banyana star leads SL Benfica to Portuguese Taca de liga final

-Thembi Kgatlana inspired SL Benfica to 4-0 win over City rivals CF Benfica in Sunday's Portuguese Women's Taca de liga contest.
+Thembi Kgatlana inspired SL Benfica to 4-0 win over City rivals CF Benfica in Saturday's Portuguese Women's Taca de liga contest.

 The 23-year-old striker maintained her fantastic form since her impactful debut in a 3-1 win over Sporting Braga last month.